 Question Possible causes/solutions Connection to instrument cannot be established Check connection cable/plug contacts A message appears on the display See Chapter 1.5.
-Malfunction (with or without display) Analysis using the P2A software (see Chapter 3).
+Malfunction (with or without display) Analysis using the P2A software, see Chapter 3.3.3 Analyzing/testing the transmitter.
 Undo adjustment A 1-point temperature/humidity adjustment can be reset to the current reading using [Set offset to zero].
 The actual values before the adjustment can be read out from the corresponding history table.
-2-point adjustments and analog adjustments can only be undone -by means of a factory reset.
+2-point adjustments and analog adjustments can only be undone by means of a factory reset.
 When does a stable current reading appear?
 After approx. 20 seconds